Khovanov complexes of rational tangles

-After working down the chain complex, eventually only two subobjects on the southern row remain.
-These subobjects, together with those directly north of it, form a square consisting only of saddle maps.
-This square is the complex associated to $\Kb{2}$, consisting only of saddle maps.
+After working our way to the right end of the chain complex, eventually only two subobjects on the southern row remain.
+These subobjects, together with those directly north of them, form a square consisting only of saddle maps.
+This square is the complex associated to $\Kb{2}$.
 The rest of the complex, consisting of the terms we have delooped is attached to this square like a tail.
-The square is simplified in exactly the same way as we did previously for the $[2]$ tangle, from which the proposition follows. \end{proof}
+The square simplifies in exactly the same way as we did previously for the $[2]$ tangle in the $n=2$ case, from which the proposition follows. \end{proof}